 Talk to your healthcare team right away if you get any of the symptoms of a severe infusion reaction during or after an infusion of OPDIVO.

-Stem cell transplant complications are possible if you receive donor stem cells (allogeneic stem cell transplant) after treatment with OPDIVO.
+Stem cell transplant complications are possible if you receive donor stem cells (allogeneic stem cell transplant).
 These complications can be severe and can lead to death.
 Your healthcare team will monitor you for signs of complications if you have an allogeneic stem cell transplant.

 Talk to your healthcare team about birth control methods that you can use during this time.
 Tell your healthcare team right away if you become pregnant during treatment.